opensearch-project/opensearch-plugins/TESTING.md

 2. Set the target code coverage properly in case it blocks your PR in Github checks.

 See Codecov docs to learn more about [codecov yaml file](https://docs.codecov.com/docs/codecov-yaml) and [common configurations](https://docs.codecov.com/docs/common-recipe-list).

+### Backwards Compatibility Testing

+The purpose of backwards compatibiity tests in plugins is to ensure that the plugin is safely upgraded when an OpenSearch node undergoes an upgrade.
+Backwards compatibility tests can be implemented in plugins by extending the OpenSearch bwc framework.

+See [OpenSearch#1051](https://github.com/opensearch-project/OpenSearch/pull/1051) for more information on the extended bwc framework.

+#### Types of BWC tests

+1. Mixed cluster test: This tests a cluster running with three nodes of a bwc OpenSearch and plugin version and upgrades a single node to the current version of OpenSearch and the plugin while the other two nodes are still on the previous version.
+This creates a mixed cluster.
+The test checks that the correct version of the plugin is installed in the upgraded node and the plugin functionalities work as expected after the upgrade.
+   Command: `./gradlew adBwcCluster#mixedClusterTask -Dtests.security.manager=false`
+2. Rolling upgrade tests: This tests a cluster running with three nodes of a bwc OpenSearch and plugin version and performs a node by node upgrade to the current version of OpenSearch and the plugin.
+The test checks that the correct version of the plugin is installed in each upgraded node and the plugin functionalities work as expected after each node upgrade.
+   Commmand: `./gradlew adBwcCluster#rollingUpgradeClusterTask -Dtests.security.manager=false`
+3. Full restart upgrade tests: This tests a cluster running with three nodes of a bwc OpenSearch and plugin version and performs a full cluster upgrade for all the nodes to the current version of OpenSearch and the plugin.
+The test checks that the correct version of the plugin is installed in all upgraded nodes and the plugin functionalities work as expected after the upgrade.
+   Command: `./gradlew adBwcCluster#fullRestartClusterTask -Dtests.security.manager=false`
+4. Command: `./gradlew bwcTestSuite -Dtests.security.manager=false` is used to run all the above bwc tests together.

+As mentioned above, the bwc tests are using the extended bwc framework from OpenSearch - the test cluster is contained within the `testclusters` module which is available as a plugin `opensearch.testclusters`.
+Each cluster is an instance of `OpenSearchCluster` containing a given number of `OpenSearchNode` nodes.
+The `OpenSearchNode` allows to install plugins to the node, start, stop, upgrade (along with plugin upgrade) and restart the node.
+The plugin bwc tests use these functionalities to spin up a test cluster with provided bwc versions and upgrade the nodes and plugins installed on the nodes to the current version using `upgradeNodeAndPluginToNextVersion` for a single node at a time and `upgradeAllNodesAndPluginsToNextVersion` for a full restart upgrade.

+See [anomaly-detection#158](https://github.com/opensearch-project/anomaly-detection/pull/158) and [anomaly-detection#185](https://github.com/opensearch-project/anomaly-detection/pull/185) for more information.

+Each plugin can test various functionalities in their bwc tests and add more scenarios if needed.

+#### Hooking the BWC tests to CI

+The bwc tests can be hooked to the CI workflow in the plugin to run it with each pull request and push.

+See [anomaly-detection#181](https://github.com/opensearch-project/anomaly-detection/pull/181) for more information.